yasirbhutta/yasirbhutta.github.io/matlab/docs/ios.md

 ### fprintf command

-- fprintf() is a built-in function in MATLAB that is used to format and print data to the console.
+- The fprintf command is used to format and display data on the command window or write data to a file.
 - It takes a variable number of arguments, the first of which is a format string that specifies how the data should be formatted.
 The remaining arguments are the data values that should be printed.
 - The format string is a sequence of characters that tells MATLAB how to format the data.
 It can include characters such as "%d" for integers, "%f" for floats, and "%s" for strings.
 The format string can also include other characters, such as spaces and commas, to control the appearance of the output.